The Gaussian core model in high dimensions: Introduction

 which follows from \eqref{eq:Mellin}, proves a lower bound equal to $(2/e)^s+o(1)$ times the upper bound \eqref{eq:invpowbd}, which is therefore sharp to within a constant factor as $n \to \infty$.
 If the range of validity of Theorem~\ref{thm:sharp} could be extended from $4\pi/e$ to $\pi e$, then the resulting lower bound for inverse power laws would be asymptotically sharp (i.e., the constant factors would match).

 Table~\ref{table:numbers} compares our bound from Theorem~\ref{thm:main} with other bounds when $\alpha = \pi$ and $\rho=1$.
 The first column shows our bound, the second shows the result of numerically optimizing the auxiliary function in the linear programming bound, and the third shows the lowest energy currently known.
+The table illustrates the convergence of our bound to $\rho$ as $n \to \infty$ when $\alpha = \pi$, and it provides evidence that in this case our bound is not much worse than the full linear programming bound.

-Table~\ref{table:numbers} illustrates the convergence of our bound to $\rho$ as $n \to \infty$ when $\alpha = \pi$, and it provides evidence that in this case our bound is not much worse than the full linear programming bound.
 Aside from the high-dimensional behavior, the most striking aspect of the table is the seemingly matching lower and upper bounds when $n=1$, $2$, $8$, or $24$.
 For $n=1$, Proposition~9.6 from \cite{CK07} proves a sharp bound, as does Theorem~\ref{thm:main} in the present paper.
 When $n=2$, $8$, or $24$, the agreement between the bounds is a special case of Conjecture~9.4 from \cite{CK07}, which is highly plausible given recent results on sphere packing \cite{V,CKMRV}.

 Theorem~\ref{thm:main} is analogous to the results of \cite{BDHSS} for spherical codes, and as in that paper we prove a corresponding optimality result under certain conditions (Proposition~\ref{prop:opt}).
 Our construction of the auxiliary function for the linear programming bound is also analogous to the solution of the Beurling-Selberg extremal problem in analytic number theory \cite{CL, CLV, CV1, CV2, GV, HV, Va}, which arose independently in Selberg's work on sieve theory and Beurling's work on analytic functions (see \cite[p.~226]{Selberg} for historical comments).
 In particular, the relevant case for our work is Gaussian subordination \cite{CLV,CL}.
 In that problem, we are given parameters $n$, $\alpha$, and $r$, and the goal is to find the entire function $h$ of exponential type at most $2\pi r$ such that $h$ maps $\R$ to $\R$, $h(t) \le e^{-\alpha t^2}$ for all $t \in \R$, and